armandoalonso/construct-addon-wizard-scaffold/README.md

 | Expression2 | Sample Expression | string |  |
 | Expression | Sample Expression | number |  |
 | SampleExpression | This is a sample expression | string |  |

+---
+## Changelog

+### Version 1.0.0.0

+**Added:**
+Initial release with example actions, conditions, and expressions.
+Support for async actions and trigger conditions.

+---